Freyr Alexandersson: Leiknir Reykjavík

-After having appeared for the club as a player Freyr returned to Leiknir for the 2013 season, this time as joint manager of the 1.deild karla team, alongside Davíð Snorri Jónasson.
+After having appeared for the club as a player Freyr returned to Leiknir for the 2013 season, this time as joint manager of the 1. deild karla team, alongside Davíð Snorri Jónasson.
 In their first season Leiknir finished in 7th place.
-In his second season as joint manager Freyr managed to steer Leiknir to promotion to the first tier of Icelandic football for the first time in Leiknir's 41 year old history.
-Winning the 1.deild karla with 48 points.
+In his second season as joint manager Freyr managed to steer Leiknir to promotion to the first tier of Icelandic football for the first time in Leiknir's 41-year-old history.
+Winning the 1. deild karla with 48 points.
 In their first-ever Úrvaldeild karla match on 3 May 2015, Leiknir defeated Valur 3–0 at Hlíðarendi.
 However they could not manage to keep Leiknir in the Úrvalsdeild and were relegated at the end of the season.
 In the last game of the season Freyr and Davíð announced that they would not return for the next season.

 Icelandic women's national team

-In September 2013, Freyr was appointed manager of the Icelandic women's national football team, combining the role with his existing job at 1. deild karla club Leiknir Reykjavík.
+In September 2013, Freyr was appointed manager of the Icelandic women's national team, combining the role with his existing job at 1. deild karla club Leiknir Reykjavík.

 With Margrét Lára Viðarsdóttir on maternity leave, Freyr appointed Sara Björk Gunnarsdóttir as Iceland's new team captain in January 2014.

-On 4 September 2018 he announced that he was stepping down as manager of the team after it failed to make the 2019 FIFA Women's World Cup.
+On 4 September 2018, he announced that he was stepping down as manager of the team after it failed to make the 2019 FIFA Women's World Cup.

 Icelandic men's national team

-Freyr served as a game analyst for the Icelandic men's national football team during the 2018 World Cup.
+Freyr served as a game analyst for the Icelandic men's national team during the 2018 World Cup.
 On 8 August 2018, Freyr was appointed as assistant manager to the new Icelandic national football team manager Erik Hamrén on a two-year contract.

 Lyngby Boldklub

 In June 2021 he became the new manager of the Danish 1st Division club Lyngby Boldklub.
 With Frey as manager Lyngby Boldklub finished as runner up of the season, earning the club a promotion to the top level in Danish football, Superligaen.
+In the 2022-23 season Freyr's team were last in the table with only one win at the winter break, but completed a comeback and avoided relegation at the last game of the season against fellow relegation candidates AC Horsens.

+KV Kortrijk

+On 4 January 2024, it was announced that Freyr would become the new coach of K.V.
+Kortrijk.
+He was tasked with avoiding relegation for the South West-Flanders based team, which was at that time placed firmly at the bottom of the Jupiler League.
+Freyr and the team succeeded with the mission, as they gained enough points to avoid direct relegation, eventually winning two deciding play-off matches against Lommel to stay in the Belgish top tier.

+SK Brann

+On 13 January 2025, Freyr was announced as the new manager of SK Brann.